anshuman-law/law-syllabi/Corporate-Law.md

 3. Kent Greenfield, The Failure of Corporate Law: fundamental flaws & progressive possibilities (2006).

-4. Henry Hansmann et al, Law and the Rise of the Firm (2006), available at: https://www.jstor.org/stable/4093574.

-5. Lynn S. Paine & Suraj Srinivasan, A Guide to the Big Ideas and Debates in Corporate Governance, available at: https://hbr.org/2019/10/a-guide-to-the-big-ideas-and-debates-in-corporate-governance.

-6. EB Rock, For Whom is the Corporation Managed in 2020?: The Debate over Corporate Purpose, available at: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3589951.
+4. EB Rock, For Whom is the Corporation Managed in 2020?: The Debate over Corporate Purpose, available at: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3589951.

-7. Milton Friedman, A Friedman doctrine‐- The Social Responsibility of Business Is to Increase Its Profits, available at: https://www.nytimes.com/1970/09/13/archives/a-friedman-doctrine-the-social-responsibility-of-business-is-to.html.

-8. Colin Mayer, The Future of the Corporation and the Economics of Purpose, available at: https://doi.org/10.1111/joms.12660.
+5. Colin Mayer, The Future of the Corporation and the Economics of Purpose, available at: https://doi.org/10.1111/joms.12660.

-9. A Alchian and H Demsetz, Production, Information Costs, and Economic Organization, available at: https://www.jstor.org/stable/1815199.

-10. Michael C. Jensen & William H. Meckling, Theory of the firm: Managerial behavior, agency costs and ownership structure, available at: https://doi.org/10.1016/0304-405X(76)90026-X.

-11. Umakanth Varottil, The Evolution Of Corporate Law In Post‐Colonial India: From Transplant To Autochthony, available at: https://dx.doi.org/10.2139/ssrn.2557809.

-12. Katsuhito Iwai, Persons, Things and Corporations: The Corporate Personality Controversy and Comparative Corporate Governance, available at: https://doi.org/10.2307/841070.